 Users Insights also includes a reports module for the Ultimate Member plugin.
 These reports are dynamically generated based on your form fields settings.
-Users Insights detects the Ultimate Member forms along with their fields and provides reports for the data that your users have completed based on the field type.
+Users Insights detects the Ultimate Member forms along with their custom fields and provides data visualization for the data that your users have completed based on the field type.
 For example, radio field data is visualized in pie charts, based on the options selected.
 Or numeric field types are displayed in a bar chart, based on the ranges of the data.

 For more information you can visit the Ultimate Member Reports page.

 Gravity Forms User Reports